Paul Herzberg

-Paul Herzberg (born 1953) is an actor and writer, known for The Honourable Woman (2014), Black Earth Rising (2019), My Week with Marilyn (2011), Room 36 (2005), Blood and Cry Freedom (1987).
+Paul Herzberg (born 1953) is a South African actor and writer, known for The Honourable Woman (2014), Black Earth Rising (2019), My Week with Marilyn (2011), Room 36 (2005), Blood and Cry Freedom (1987).

 Early life

 Born in Cape Town, Herzberg studied acting at the University of Cape Town drama school and scriptwriting at the College for Advanced Technical Education in Pretoria.
 He moved to the UK in 1976, after having served as a conscripted soldier on the Namibian border, during the period of the Angolan war.
 He then studied at the London Academy of Music and Dramatic Art.